ssankura/py220-2018/README.md

 # py220-2018
-Student working repo for Opne House and class notes
+Student working repo for Open House and class notes